Title I is a federal grant program designed to give educational assistance to students living in areas of high poverty.

 Title I schools are required to develop a parent engagement policy that specifically outlines how the school will support parents with their students’ learning.

-Title I schools that do not meet all federal Annual Measureable Objectives (AMO) in reading and math are required to create, implement and monitor a school improvement plan.
+Title I schools that do not meet all federal Annual Measurable Objectives (AMO) in reading and math are required to create, implement and monitor a school improvement plan.
 AMO targets in reading and math for all student subgroups have been established by the Virginia Department of Education.
 These AMO targets increase each year to ensure continued improvement.
-Please visit: http://www.doe.virginia.gov/federal_programs/esea/flexibility/index.shtml for additional information.